sschwindt/hydro-informatics/docs/source/get-started/geo.rst

 -  The *Crayfish* plugin, which is available in the *QGIS* toolbox after the installation.

 Enable the QGIS Toolbox
 ~~~~~~~~~~~~~~~~~~~~~~~

 Follow the below illustrated instructions to enable the *QGIS* *Toolbox*.

 .. figure:: ../../img/QGIS-tbx.png
    :alt: enable QGIS toolbox

-   :caption: Open QGIS’ Toolbox window from the main menu.
+   Open QGIS’ Toolbox window from the main menu.

 .. _agis: